Speakers and panels

 Dr Conrad Hughes is Campus and Secondary Principal at the International School of Geneva, La Grande Boissiere, the oldest international school in the world.
 He has been school principal, Director of Education, International Baccalaureate Diploma Programme Coordinator and teacher in schools in Switzerland, France, India and the Netherlands.
 He teaches philosophy.
 His PhD is in English literature.

+A South African citizen, he attended Waterford Kamhlaba, the United World College of Southern Africa where he completed the IB Diploma Programme.
 He is currently undertaking doctoral research at Durham University on the relationship between prejudice and education with specific focus on how education can reduce prejudice.
-His research interests also include 21st Century Education, Critical Thinking, International Education and Assessment He is the author of numerous articles in peer-reviewed journals and as Director of Education at the International School of Geneva he led the publication of Guiding Principles for Learning in the 21st Century with UNESCO.
+His research interests also include 21st Century Education, Critical Thinking, International Education and Assessment.
+He is the author of numerous articles in peer-reviewed journals and as Director of Education at the International School of Geneva he led the publication of Guiding Principles for Learning in the 21st Century with UNESCO.

 His latest book, Understanding Prejudice and Education: The Challenge for Future Generations, was published in 2016 by Routledge.